If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 You should also have a corresponding to-do list for every stage of your webinar so that you don’t forget anything.
 Project management tools would come in handy for this one.

-A webinar is a great venue to educate and engage your viewers.
+A webinar or online seminar is a great venue to educate and engage your viewers.
 It’s a convenient and affordable way to interact with clients from all around the world.

 As it only requires some basic equipment and marketing, it’s a foolproof way of doing lead generation for your business.